arkorobotics/HABEXpico/Firmware/README.md

 ## Flash using St-Flash

-1. Use the following command:
+1. Use the following command to flash the debug build:
     ```
     $ ./flash.sh target/thumbv6m-none-eabi/debug/habexpico
+    ```

+2. Use the following command to flash the release build:
+    ```
+    $ ./flash.sh
     ```

 ## Flash and Debug